deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 For all the Cousin's reassurances, Shipmaster Kttrvk had not been so encouraged as to take the step of leaving station with his mate and children aboard.
 They had been left behind, staying at a hotel paid for several (months) in advance through the expenditure of just *one* of the twenty DDCs that the Cousin had agreed to pay in advance, with the other fifty to be delivered upon completion of the mission.

 The ship felt empty without them, and he had never felt more alone and jittery.
-Neither had his crew, all of whom knew that staying on was an enormous risk, but the company's hazard bonuses - and threats - were sufficient to have persuaded most to remain, though all showed serious signs of stress and fear.
+Neither had his crew, all of whom knew that staying on was an enormous risk, but the company's hazard bonuses---and threats---were sufficient to have persuaded most to remain, though all showed serious signs of stress and fear.

 It was almost a perverse release therefore to hear the warning chime from the navigation system before they hit the edge of the gravity spike and the ALV drive's field collapsed, dumping them back to the world of the sub-luminal.